 This Satsuma reference is to Stephen Milligan who was a Tory MP and Parliamentary Private Secretary to the notorious Tory cabinet minister Jonathan Aitken.
 Stephen Milligan the PPS who knew too mutch.
 On 7th February 1994, he was reported to have been found tied to a chair with a plastic bag over his head and a satsuma stuffed into his mouth.
 The usual embarrassment surrounding these cases seem to have prevented the press from carrying out an in-depth investigation into various discrepancies in the case.
 Aitken, was known to have an particular interest in Sado-Masochistic sex - Milligan wasn't.
-He was a normal guy engaged at the time to a woman who is now a Tory MP.
+He was engaged at the time to a woman who is now a Tory MP.
 More relevant perhaps is Aitken's well-documented links to intelligence agencies and his role in shadowy arms deals that were conducted in the Ritz hotel in Paris in 1993.At this time Aitken was the head of an International Intelligence Service called Le Cercle and Milligan was taken out in this bizarre way perhaps as a warning to Aitken or perhaps to silence him.
 Aitken quickly toppled from his high perch shortly after Milligans Death.

 What happened to the Journalists and Researchers who worked with Scallywag and its successor Spiked.!